Rugby union in the Isle of Man: History

 There is also a London Manx RFC side.

 Ramsey Rugby Club, Douglas Rugby Club and Vagabonds Rugby Club all had teams participating in the English Clubs Championship until 2020.
 At levels 8 & 9 of the structure there were insufficient teams to run a worthwhile league system.
 Ramsey & Vagabonds were therefore back in domestic competition only.
 Douglas and Vagabonds Ladies fell victims to the COVID-19 pandemic and are in a similar position.

-Like many small islands, the Isle of Man has a population problem.
-The main sport is association football, and the national population is under 80,000.

 As yet, the Isle of Man has fielded a national team only on a sporadic basis.

 Notable players connected with the Isle of Man

 The following are notable Manx rugby union players, or people with a connection to the island.